4-cycle-free induced subgraphs of grid graphs: Introduction

 \subsection{Literature review}

 The main motivation for Theorem \ref{thm:main} is based on studies on the avoidance of induced forests, or induced acyclic subgraphs, in $d$-dimensional grid graphs, $G^{(d)}$.
 Notably, upper and lower bounds have been discovered on the size of the largest possible set $S \subseteq V$ such that the induced subgraph, $G_S^{(d)}$, of $G^{(d)}$ with vertex set $S$ is cycle-free.
-The question of determining the size of maximal induced forests given degree constraints has been considered in the work of Alon, Mubayi, and Thomas \cite{alon}.
+The question of determining the size of maximum induced forests given degree constraints has been considered in the work of Alon, Mubayi, and Thomas \cite{alon}.
 Among other things, they show in their paper that if $G$ is a graph where the maximal degree of vertices is $\Delta \geq 3$, and if $G$ has $N$ vertices and independence number $\alpha(G)$, then the size of the largest induced forest in $G$ has size at least In the case where this graph is $G^{(d)}$, it can be shown that $\alpha(G^{(d)})$ is $(1/2 + o(1))n^d$.
 Thus, by the theorem of Alon {\it et al}, using $\Delta = 2d$, we have that any largest induced forest $S$ in $G^{(d)}$ satisfies

-Later, Caragiannis, Kaklamanis, and Kanellopoulos \cite{caragiannis} found upper and lower bounds for the size of maximal induced forests for $d$-dimensional grid graphs to be $\frac{(d-1)n^d}{2d-1}$ and $\frac{(d-1)n^d-dn^{d-1}+1}{2d-1}$, respectively.
-This establishes the asymptotic order of the size of maximal induced forests in such graphs, which is $\frac{(d-1-o(1))n^d}{2d-1}$.
+Later, Caragiannis, Kaklamanis, and Kanellopoulos \cite{caragiannis} found upper and lower bounds for the size of maximum induced forests for $d$-dimensional grid graphs to be $\frac{(d-1)n^d}{2d-1}$ and $\frac{(d-1)n^d-dn^{d-1}+1}{2d-1}$, respectively.
+This establishes the asymptotic order of the size of maximum induced forests in such graphs, which is $\frac{(d-1-o(1))n^d}{2d-1}$.

-In this work, instead of focusing on induced forests, which are $k$-cycle-free induced subgraphs for all $k \geq 3$, we focus on the simpler but related problem of maximal $4$-cycle-free induced subgraphs of grid graphs, motivated by the fact that these are the ``simplest'' types of cycles in a grid graph and that other problems on $4$-cycle avoidance and graph counting have been studied.
+In this work, instead of focusing on induced forests, which are $k$-cycle-free induced subgraphs for all $k \geq 3$, we focus on the simpler but related problem of maximum $4$-cycle-free induced subgraphs of grid graphs, motivated by the fact that these are the ``simplest'' types of cycles in a grid graph and that other problems on $4$-cycle avoidance and graph counting have been studied.

 Our problem is related to classical extremal questions on $C_4$-free graphs.
 Notably, upper bounds for the Zarankiewicz problem were discovered by K\'ovari, S\'os, and Tur\'an \cite{kst} and refined for $K_{2,2}=C_4$ by Reiman \cite{reiman} and F\"uredi \cite{furedi}.
 Although those results are in the non-induced setting and for general bipartite graphs, they provide a useful context for the scale and difficulty of forbidding $4$-cycles.